The Jade Treasure

 The Story of the Jade Treasure

-"I cannot believe this!" cried the King of Chu.
+"This is unacceptable!" cried the King of Qin.
 "We are the strongest state - we should have this matchless stone for our own!
-Send a message at once to the King of Han that he must sell it to me and that I will pay 15 cities for it."
+Send a message at once to the King of Chao that he must sell it to me and that I will pay 15 cities for it."

 "Fifteen cities?" said one of his mandarins in surprise.
 "That is quite a lot - a generous price to pay!"

 "Ah, yes!" said the mandarin.
-He hastened to do the king's bidding.
+He hastened to do the King's bidding.

 As he was debating the pros and cons of the troubling situation, his newly promoted chamberlain said, "Sir, my houseguest Gan has proved in the past to be wise beyond his years.
 Allow me to summon him and let's hear his advice."